euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 **SLI (Indicators)**
 - Measurable attribute of a service.
 A KPI.
 - Quantitive measure
+- Percentiles are better to measure SLIs, where a high order percentile, such as 99% shows worst-case values.
+While the 50th percentile indicates a typical case

 **SLO (Objectives)**
 - Number or the goal you want to achieve for a given SLI for a given duration